mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 {: #l2_switched_fh title="Layer 2 Switched Fronthaul Example" artwork-align="center"}

-Among the various alternatives, DHCP topology knowledge can be used for solving the RU configuration problem when FH is IPv6.
+Among the various alternatives, DHCP topology knowledge can be used for solving the RU configuration problem when the FH is IPv6.
 Such solution would use the topology discovery mechanisms described in section 3.2 of {{RFC7969}}.
-The same mechanisms applies when RU are IPv4 and implement 4o6 according to {{RFC7341}}.
+The same mechanisms applies when RUs are connected via IPv4 and implement 4o6 according to {{RFC7341}}.

-In order to extend the solution described above also to the case where RU is IPv4 but it cannot support {{RFC7341}}, it's possible to adopt the mechanisms described in this document by introducing 4o6RA at the switches.
+In order to extend the solution described above also to the case where RUs are using IPv4 but cannot support {{RFC7341}}, it is possible to adopt the mechanisms described in this document by introducing 4o6RA in the switches.

 # Acknowledgments